KyleKing/mdformat-front-matters/README.md

 ## Features

 - **Multi-format support**: Handles YAML (`---`), TOML (`+++`), and JSON (`{...}`) front matter
-- **Automatic normalization**: Formats front matter consistently (sorted keys by default, standardized indentation)
+- **Automatic normalization**: Formats front matter consistently (preserves key order by default, standardized indentation)
-- **Configurable sorting**: Option to preserve original key order with `--no-sort-front-matter`
+- **Configurable sorting**: Option to sort keys alphabetically with `--sort-front-matter`
 - **Error resilient**: Preserves original content if parsing fails.
 Will error only if `strict` mode is set
 - **Zero configuration**: Works out of the box with mdformat